SiddheshKhedekar/TwitterSentimentAnalysis/proposal.md

 #### The solution I would like to propose for the purpose of sentiment analysis is given below.

 Firstly even before Data Exploration, there will be a lot of cleaning work to be done on the data set.
 I will have to clean up all the HTML elements, byte order marks, URL address, Twitter mentions, numbers, and special characters.
 I will convert all text to lower case, handle negation along with tokenizing and joining.

 Then comes the Feature engineering part where I will need to experiment with the maximum number of features to see how the results differ.
 I will also have to experiment with different n-grams (unigram, unigram+bigram, bigram only, etc.), test both with and without stemming or lemmatization, test different vectorizing models (count vectorizer, tfidf vectorizer, word2vec/doc2vec), test with and without lexicon use before creating my model.

-I will have to try different models with the above features namely Naive Bayes, Random Forest, Logistic Regression, etc. Then I need to create my own Neural Network or Convolutional Neural Network with the same features.
+I will have to try to understand different models namely Naive Bayes, Random Forest, Logistic Regression, etc along with the above features.
+Then I need to create my own model of Convolutional Neural Network with the same features.
 Also, I need to compare their performance to the benchmark as well as each other.

+For the purpose of implementing the dataset is a very huge one to be training and for the purpose of being able to go through the training of the model on my system I will be forced to be using only a small portion of the original dataset.
 The risk I face here is relying on training data's vocabularies, if the training data is not big enough, it has a risk of performing not very well with the validation and test data.
-I will be overcoming this by splitting my data in the ratio 98/1/1, 98% of data as the training set, and 1% for the dev set, and the final 1% for the test set.
+I will be overcoming this by splitting my data in some ratio, the majority of data will be used as the training set, and the minority equally divided for the validation and the test set.
 This way there will be more than enough values to refine the parameters and evaluate the model.

 ---